-- An exemption allows people with disability to purchase single-use plastic straws in specialised store such as pharmacies, for example.
+- An exemption allows people with a disability to purchase single-use plastic straws in specialised stores such as pharmacies, for example.

 - There will be a transition period allowing hospitality businesses to finish their current stock, however they will need to find another option ASAP.

 Plant-based products: rye straws such as Mister RYE, a South Australian business working with local organic farmers, offer a great user experience for soft drinks or cocktails.
 The straws are sturdy and naturally waterproof, as well as being produced in South Australia!